 Above and beyond exacting work in the vineyard, the family pay particular attention to reducing their consumption of water, electricity, and energy.
 Acknowledging the importance of sustaining the Langhe’s landscape for future generations, the brothers seek ever more ingenious ways to minimise their impact on the environment.
 They are in the process of installing solar panels and the water used for treatments and cleaning is not public, instead, it is taken from a well and from their own rainwater reservoirs.

-The underlying philosophy at Cascina delle Rose is one of achieving finesse and elegance in the vineyard.
-Riccardo notes that while one can add power and structure to the must in the winery, it is rarely possible to add elegance.
-There relatively small production sells in its entirety each year, the aim simply cannot be physical growth, instead, it is the constant and sustained pursuit of excellence.
-Among their peers, sharing enthusiasm and a worldly perspective, Davide and Riccardo will certainly elevate this incredible estate even further this decade.
+Above all else, at Cascina delle Rose finesse, elegance and complexity are byproducts of demanding vineyard work.
+Riccardo notes that while one can add power and structure in the winery, healthy, balanced fruit is a prerequisite to achieving elegance.
+The family’s relatively small production sells in its entirety each year, thus their aims must transcend quantitative growth.
+Instead, their motivation is the constant and sustained pursuit of excellence.
+Among their peers, sharing enthusiasm and a worldly perspective, Davide and Riccardo will certainly elevate this revered estate to new heights in the coming decade.